 PLEASE READ: We are not sharing this information to be boastful, but instead to answer the many questions we have received about how we afford to travel.
-Additionally, we hope this information is helpful to others who choose to teach English in South Korea with the goal of earning money along the way.
+Additionally, we hope this information is helpful to others who choose to be a teacher in a Korean classroom with the goal of earning money along the way.
 We believe that with discipline, anyone can reach their saving goals.

 Are you ready?
 Okay, here we go…

-How much will you earn teaching English in South Korea?
+How much will you earn teaching English in Korea?

 We’ve had countless emails and Facebook messages from old friends and new readers all wondering the same thing… How can we afford to travel?
 We have lots of tips we’ll be sharing soon, but one of the biggest ways we were able to save money was by teaching in South Korea.
 So how much, exactly, did we earn?
 And how much were we able to save?